MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/storage.md

 ## Azure Storage Blob

-This provider is the most commonly-used provider, and is supported in all scenarios.
+This provider is the most commonly-used provider and is supported in all scenarios.
-The provider must be provided credentials when accessing the resource.
+The provider must be given credentials when accessing the resource.
 There are two supported mechanisms of providing credentials:

-* By providing a Shared Access (SAS) key, using the Azure Storage Blob's standard query (`?sig=...`).
+* Provide a Shared Access (SAS) key, using the Azure Storage Blob's standard query (`?sig=...`).
 This method should be used when Kusto needs to access the resource for a limited duration of time.
-* By providing the storage account key (`;ljkAkl...==`).
+* Provide the storage account key (`;ljkAkl...==`).
 This method should be used when Kusto needs to access the resource on an ongoing basis.

 Examples (note that this is showing obfuscated string literals, so as not to expose